martinschneider01/martinschneider01/README.md

 📍 Living in Lyon, France

-💻 Working @ LinkValue since 2019
+💻 Working @LinkValue since 2019

 👨‍🏫 Studied at @42Lyon